The L.A. Zoo is closed until further notice in conformance with the Governor's Regional Stay Home Order to help slow the

 Can I put my membership on hold?

-Once we have a reopening date, your membership will be automatically extended to make up for the active membership days you lost during our closure period.
-Your support helps us provide our animals with the care they need, keep staff on the job, and ensure that the Zoo is ready for you when we reopen.
+Your tax-deductible membership support helps us provide our animals with the care they need, keep staff on the job, and ensure that the Zoo is ready for you when we reopen.
+We do not offer suspension of memberships.